Code-Institute-Submissions/lonneke-dev-ms2/README.md

         1. As a First Time Visitor, I want to easily understand the game I'm about to play.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to understand how to play the game.
-        4. As a First Time Visitor, I want to get the resutls after playing the game.
+        3. As a First Time Visitor, I want to get the resutls after playing the game.

     -   #### Returning Visitor Goals